FH-Luminex/otfd-no-cost-scaling/README.md

-This is a quick little modded version of the game "One trillion free draws" by ducdat0507 with no card level cost scaling as the name implies
+This is a quick little modded version of the game "One Trillion Free Draws" by ducdat0507 with no card level cost scaling as the name implies.

 Disclaimers:
 1. This is very low effort, like, ridiculously low effort.